borntofrappe/game-development/Practice/Minigames Box/README.md

 _Please note_: `newDistanceJoint` accepts an additional argument, to specify whether or not the connected bodies should collide.

-### Revolute joint
+### 04 Revolute joint

-The idea is to bind bodies to the same anchor point, and have the bodies rotate from this shared coordinate.
+The idea is to bind bodies to the same anchor point, and rotate from this shared coordinate.
 To show the joint, the demo first introduces a series of circles above the window, and has the objects fall down as subject to gravity.
 These objects are included at an interval, and to ensure that the demo doesn't slow down excessively, are removed when they exceed the window's height.

 ```lua
 for i, object in ipairs(objects) do